-I wrote recently about the difference between senior and junior project managers in terms of decision making.
+I wrote recently about the role of field knowledge in project management or the difference between senior and junior project managers in terms of decision-making.
 More specifically, I argued that while senior managers focused on potential project difficulties, junior managers were more easily swayed by their project’s plan and its deficiencies.

 The first one is obvious: when you know what you’re working with, you also know who to turn to when in need.
 Good data is essential when the time to take a decision comes, and that data can only be obtained by asking the right questions to the right members.
 Field knowledge is definitely a big plus in this case.